ajabbar89/A-DOS/protected_mode/README.md

 ### Things to consider in linking
 linker.ld will be the linker script file responsible for defining the layout of the kernel code in memory.
-The kernel code is expected to start out from memory location 1M or ***1024*1024*** or 0x100000.
+The kernel code is expected to start out from memory location 0x10000.
 The linker.ld has an .asm section defined so that the asm code will be separated from C code in memory so as not to mess up the C-code's alignment in memory.
 This .asm section is therefore placed the last in the "SECTION" layout of the linker script.
 But a key point to be noted is that while linking the files needed for the kernel.bin, the kernel_final.o must be linked first so that it will get loaded into memory at